 But what if their families did not support their choice and their commitment to each other?

-Some people argue that allowing same-sex couples to have civil unions would result in an undue financial burden on society, primarily because the benefits that currently apply to married couples would subsequently have to be extended to same-sex couples.
+Some people argue that allowing same-sex couples to have civil unions would result in an undue financial burden on society.
+Others primarily argue same because the benefits that currently apply to married couples would subsequently have to be extended to same-sex couples.

 So are we trying to prevent people from having equal rights to save a few bucks?
 To me, that's like saying we should not have allowed women the vote because it would increase the cost of elections.